voucherifyio/commerce-tools-integration/README.md

 ### Migration from v1.x.x to v2.x.x

 - replace old commercetools API Extensions pointing to your integration application:
-    - list all existing commercetoools API Extension by `npm run api-extension-list` command
+    - list all existing commercetools API Extension by `npm run api-extension-list` command
     - if there are existing commercetools API Extensions pointing to your integration app with empty value in `Key` columns, remove this API Extension by `id` value using `npm run api-extension-delete -- --id=xxx-xxx-xx` command
     - ensure that you have configured `APP_URL` environment variable
     - add new API Extension using `npm run api-extension-add` command